Repeated mergers of black hole binaries: implications for GW190521: Abstract

 \section{Abstract}

 The gravitational wave event GW190521 involves the merger of two black holes of $\sim 85\text{M}_\odot$ and $\sim 66\text{M}_\odot$ forming an intermediate-mass black hole (IMBH) of mass $\sim 142\text{M}_\odot$.
-Both progenitors are challenging to explain within standard stellar evolution as they belong to the upper black-hole mass gap.
-We propose a dynamical formation pathway for this IMBH based on multiple hierarchical mergers of progenitors in the core of a dense star cluster.
-We identified such scenarios from analysis of a set of 58 direct N-body simulations using \texttt{NBODY6-gpu}.
-In one of our canonical runs aimed at describing the evolution of a star cluster with $N=10^5$ stars and typical globular cluster properties, we observe a stellar black hole undergoing a chain of seven binary mergers in 6 Gyr, attaining a final mass of $97.8\text{M}_\odot$.
+Both progenitors are challenging to explain within standard stellar evolution as they are within the upper black-hole mass gap.
+We propose a dynamical formation pathway for this IMBH based on multiple mergers in the core of a globular cluster.
+We identify such scenarios from analysis of a set of 58 N-body simulations using \texttt{NBODY6-gpu}.
+In one of our simulations, we observe a stellar black hole undergoing a chain of seven binary mergers within 6 Gyr, attaining a final mass of $97.8\text{M}_\odot$.
 We discuss the dynamical interactions that lead to the final IMBH product, as well as the evolution of the black hole population in that simulation.
-From the analysis of all simulations in our dataset we observe additional smaller chains, tentatively inferring that an IMBH formation through chain mergers is expected in the lifetime of a typical (i.e. median mass) globular cluster with probability $0.01 \lesssim p \lesssim 0.1$.
-Using this order-of-magnitude estimate and comoving star formation rates we show our results are broadly consistent with the mean rate implied by GW190521, and we discuss implications for future gravitational wave detections of IMBHs.
+We explore statistically the effects of gravitational recoil on the viability of such hierarchical mergers.
+From the analysis of all 58 simulations we observe additional smaller chains, tentatively inferring that an IMBH formation through hierarchical mergers is expected in the lifetime of a median mass globular cluster with probability $0.01 \lesssim p \lesssim 0.1$ without gravitational merger recoil.
+Using this order-of-magnitude estimate we show our results are broadly consistent with the rate implied by GW190521, assuming that gravitational recoil ejection of progenitors has a low probability.
+We discuss implications for future gravitational wave detections, emphasising the importance of studying such formation pathways for BHs within the upper mass gap as a means to constrain such modelling.

 \keywords{N-body simulations --- Star clusters --- Stellar mass black holes --- Intermediate-mass black holes}